 Webhook Builder

-The Webhook Builder is the place where you define the integrations that your bots may use.
 When you navigate here, you can create Webhooks from scratch, or you can start with a variety of Webhook Templates.
-Agencies can create Webhook Templates here, then assign Webhooks to the companies under their purview.
+Agencies can create Webhook Templates here, then assign Webhooks to their assigned companies.

 Conversational Web SDK

-This takes you to a landing page that provides an overview of the Certainly Conversational Web SDK, which allows for real-time data and event exchange between websites and Certainly bots.
-You can see examples that showcase the function and benefit of the SDK, and be directed to additional relevant resources in our Help Center.
+This takes you to a landing page that provides an overview of Certainly's Conversational Web SDK, which allows for real-time data and event exchange between websites and Certainly bots.

 Explore a nontechnical version of the Conversational Web SDK article linked above.